-I find the following shortcuts invaluable when marking practical assessment files (Word documents, Excel workbooks, etc.).
-I also teach my Learners these shortcuts as I believe it gives them a huge advantage.
+This is a collection of literal and figurative shortcuts that I find invaluable when marking practical assessment files (Word documents, Excel workbooks, HTML files, etc.).
+I also teach my Learners these shortcuts as I believe that having them understand how their work is assessed offers them a huge advantage.

 ALT + ←

 When you test a hyperlink that has its target in the same document by CTRL-clicking it, remember to ALT + ← (left-arrow key) to return to the hyperlink itself.